What Is A Scrum Master, A Summary For Leaders

 - Achievements wall.
 Many people forget to celebrate wins, especially in a corporate setup.
 An achievement wall is a great reminder to celebrate achievements and motivate the team to do more.

 - Kudos wall.
 It’s a seemingly simple yet effective tool to demonstrate how people care, respect, and appreciate each other.

 - Set the Organisational Impediment Board.
-Visualize all the organisational impediments in the company.
+Visualize all the organizational impediments in the company.
 This will help in setting everyone’s mind to address these impediments.

 - Start a Learning Wall.
-Any organisation should be geared towards learning.
+Any organization should be geared towards learning.
 A learning wall is an effective instrument to encourage a learning mindset in the company.

 - Communities of Practice.
-Speaking of learning, communities of practice is an instrumental framework in bolstering learning atmosphere in your company.
+Speaking of learning, communities of practice are an instrumental framework in bolstering the learning atmosphere in your company.

 - Schedule workshops for product development flow and principles.

 - Initiate a release planning to help the team see beyond sprints and see the long-term view of the company.

 - Teach, and train Product Owners to do a release forecast to help them communicate expectations to other stakeholders.

 - Schedule workshops for story mapping, impact mapping, system thinking, and causal loop diagrams.